FabriceSalvaire/Patro/README.rst

 What is Patro ?
 ---------------

-Patro is a Python module which implements pattern drafting for fashion design.
+Patro is a Python library which implements pattern drafting for fashion design.

 Where is the Documentation ?
 ----------------------------